open-telemetry/oteps/text/0230-telemetry-viewer.md

 2. There is no CNCF tooling available for Dashboard or Log Storage/Querying;
    Currently, Grafana and OpenSearch seem to be the most popular and open source-iest options here.
-3. There is a difference in effort requireed for a developer to add a local observability stack vs. swapping out a collector binary, and it's a pretty significant difference.
+3. There is a difference in effort required for a developer to add a local observability stack vs. swapping out a collector binary, and it's a pretty significant difference.